binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/openstack-terminal-client.rst.txt

 - Run this command to setup health checkers: ``openstack loadbalancer healthmonitor create --delay 5 --max-retries 4 --timeout 10 --type HTTP --url-path / [NAME_pool_80]``.

-- Run this command: ``openstack server list``, save the IPs of the members you want to add.
+- Run this command: ``openstack server list``, save the IP addresses of the members you want to add.

 - Repeat this command to add the members: ``openstack loadbalancer member create --subnet-id [SUBNET_NAME] --address [IP_OF_MEMBER] --protocol-port 80 [NAME_pool_80]``